mikeyMike89/cert-prep/README.md

 # 🧠 Certification Prep

-This repository tracks daily progress toward key IT certifications — beginning with **CompTIA Security+ (SY0-701)**.
+This repository documents progress through key IT certifications — starting with **CompTIA Security+ (SY0-701)** and continuing with **MD-102: Microsoft Endpoint Administrator**.
-Each log entry records topics studied, practice results, and focus areas for improvement.
+Each log entry captures the topics studied, key concepts reviewed, and areas to reinforce.

 ---